Types of Serious Injury Claims

-We’ve provided some general helpful information below.
-However, you may find it useful to navigate directly to one of our guides relating to specific types of serious injuries.
+We have provided some general information below to assist individuals and families affected by a serious injury.
+However, you may find it useful to navigate directly to the specific type of injury you or your family member has sustained.
 You can use the following links to do this.

 With many injuries arising from accidents, any claim for compensation will be centred around general damages for pain and suffering as a result of the injury itself, together with special damages for any costs of medical treatment and other out-of-pocket expenses incurred directly as a result of the injury.